Skip to page content

 Will I need more tests?

-Your haemoglobin level needs to be measured every 4 weeks after EPO treatment is started, until your target is reached.
-Your haemoglobin levels can then be measured every 4 to 6 weeks.
+Your haemoglobin level will need to be measured every 4 weeks after EPO treatment is started, until your target is reached.
+Your haemoglobin level can then be measured every 4 to 6 weeks.

 Iron levels (ferritin) will be measured every 3 months.
 You should be able to have your blood tests at your GP’s surgery but if you have any problems with this, please contact the anaemia nurse.